 - School Discipline Practices Associated with Adolescent School Connectedness and Engagement, 2019, UCLA Center for Health Policy Research, Babey, S. H., et al.

-- The Hidden Cost of California's Harsh School Discipline, 2017, UCLA Civil Rights Project’s Center for Civil Rights Remedies, Rumberger, R. W., & Losen, D. J.
+- The Hidden Costs of California's Harsh School Discipline, 2017, California Dropout Research Project & Center for Civil Rights Remedies, Rumberger, R. W., & Losen, D. J.

-- The Unequal Impact of Suspension on the Opportunity to Learn in California: What the 2016-17 Rates Tell Us About Progress, 2018, UCLA Civil Rights Project’s Center for Civil Rights Remedies, Losen, D. J., & Martin, K.
+- The Unequal Impact of Suspension on the Opportunity to Learn in California, 2018, Center for Civil Rights Remedies, Losen, D. J., & Martin, K.